PrintWorks – Resume Writing Tips

 Resume Design Tips

 You don’t need a lot of bells and whistles to stand out.
 Simple is better, especially for a resume which should be easy to read.
 But that doesn’t mean you can’t add some personality to it.
-Focus on fonts, colors, and layout.
+Focus on fonts, hierarchy, and layout.
 These three simple tools, if used correctly, can add more visual interest to a resume without going over the top.

 See two samples below.
 Both have all the same information, just presented differently.
 The second sample is still simple, but it is easier to read and more visually appealing than the first example.

 - Pick a clean, simple font.
 Stay away from anything too “fancy”.
 Try to go for a classic option like Arial, Helvetica, Times New Roman, Calibri, Georgia, Avenir Next, or Garamond.
 These tried and true fonts are popular for a reason, after all.